Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

-According to the previously mentioned formalism, here we explore the bound on the number of Bobs who can sequentially prepare remote state, picked from the different circles of a Bloch sphere, at Alice's side.
-Primarily, we assume the initial state between Alice and Bob$^1$ to be one of the maximally entangled states, i.e., the singlet state, since the resource in terms of quantum geometric discord is maximum (i.e., 1) for such a state~\citep{Discord,Luo}.
-Now, instead of performing sharp measurement, Bob$^1$ chooses to perform $\lbrace E_{\pm}^{\lambda_1} \rbrace$, and by communicating the output classically, he wants to prepare states from $\lbrace |\psi^1\rangle, |\psi^1_{\bot}\rangle \rbrace$ to Alice.
+Now, we are in a position to explore the bound on the number of Bobs who can sequentially prepare remote states, picked from the different circles of a Bloch sphere, at Alice's side with non-classical advantage compared to our classical strategy.
+Note that such a bound depends on the framework where the task is defined.
+We assume the initial state between Alice and Bob$^1$ to be one of the maximally entangled states, i.e., the singlet state, since the resource in terms of quantum geometric discord is maximum (i.e., 1) for such a state~\cite{Discord,Luo}.
+Bob$^1$ chooses to perform $\lbrace E_{\pm}^{\lambda_1} \rbrace$, and by communicating the output classically, he wants to prepare states from $\lbrace |\psi^1\rangle, |\psi^1_{\bot}\rangle \rbrace$ to Alice.

 \begin{lemma} The fidelity of preparing any pure state to Alice subject to unsharp measurement by Bob$^1$ with sharpness $\lambda_1$ while sharing a Bell state is $\frac{1+\lambda_1}{2}$. \end{lemma}